bootleq/vim-ref-bingzh/README.md

   ```

 - *Tranditional Chinese* words must be converted into *Simplified Chinese*
-  before feed to bing dictionary.
-This requires a setting for [OpenCC][]
+  before feeding to bing dictionary.
+This requires a setting to tell where the
-  `t2s.json` config file.
+  [OpenCC][] `t2s.json` config file is:

   ```vim
   let g:ref_bingzh_opencc_config = '/usr/share/opencc/t2s.json'
   ```

 - If you installed opencc in default location, just tell which config should
-  be enough.
+  be enough:

   ```vim
   let g:ref_bingzh_opencc_config = 't2s.json'